Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Table salt 20 20 20 20 20 20 20

-The practice of feeding dogs established the following average feed rates per head per day, for a guard dog weighing 25-30 kg with an average workload and kept in an unheated room: meat - 400 g, cereals - 400 g, potatoes - 200 g, vegetables - 100 g, bread - 200 g, animal fat - 20 g, table salt - 15-20 g.
+The practice of feeding dogs has established the following average norms of feeding food per head per day, in relation to a guard dog with a body weight of 25-30 kg with an average workload and keeping in unheated room: meat - 400 g, cereal - 400 g, potatoes - 200 g, vegetables - 100 g, bread - 200 g, animal fat - 20 g, table salt - 15-20 g.

-The need for food increases in winter and during the period of intensive dog training.
-More feed is required for puppy and lactating bitches.
+Feed requirement increases with winter time and during periods of intensive dog training.
+More food is required for whelping and lactating bitches.

-When replacing meat with meat offal, their number increases by 1.5-2 times, taking into account the calorie content.
-Cheaper groats are used - oatmeal, barley, millet.
+When replacing meat with meat by-products, their quantity increases by 1.5-2 times, taking into account calorie content.
+Cheaper cereals are used - oatmeal, barley, millet.
 Sick dogs are given rice and semolina.

-Food prepared for dogs should be tasty and pleasant smelling - this affects digestion and absorption of nutrients.
+Food prepared for dogs should be tasty and pleasant in smell - this affects digestion and absorption of nutrients.

-In the conditions of group keeping of dogs - in kennels and schools of service dog breeding - special kitchens are equipped for preparing food.
+In conditions of group keeping of dogs - in kennels and service dog breeding schools - special kitchens are equipped for preparing food.
 Products are issued according to established departmental standards.

 The food is prepared in the form of thick soup and liquid porridge.
-Before distribution, it is cooled to a temperature of 30-35 ° C, in summer - to an air temperature in the shade.
-The amount of food per feeding is 2-4 liters, depending on the size of the dog, its appetite and physical activity.
-Each dog should be provided with an individual food and drink bowl.
+Before distribution, it is cooled to a temperature of 30-35 ° C, in the summer - to the air temperature in the shade.
+The volume of food per feeding is 2-4 liters, depending on the size of the dog, its appetite and physical activity.
+Each dog must be provided with an individual bowl for food and drink.

-In field conditions, service dogs are fed with biscuits, canned food and concentrates.
-The processing methods for these feeds are usually indicated in the accompanying instructions.
-For several days, it is quite possible to feed a service dog with bread, bread with milk, bread with water, bread crumbs soaked in water.
+When traveling, service dogs are fed biscuits, canned food and concentrates.
+Processing methods for these feeds are usually specified in the accompanying instructions.
+For several days, it is quite possible to feed a service dog with bread, bread with milk, bread with water, or crackers soaked in water.

-The health and performance of the animal largely depend on the feeding regime: the time of receipt and the amount of feedings, as well as the quantitative and qualitative distribution of feed during the day.
-Service adult dogs are fed twice a day, in the morning and in the evening, an hour or two before their work and one hour after it ends.
-The time of feeding the dogs is set depending on the routine of her work.
-If the dog works only early in the morning, it is advisable to feed him the first time after returning from work after he has previously rest, and the second time in the evening.
-Guard dogs posted at checkpoints at night are fed once in the evening two hours before posting, and the second time in the morning, after removing from the checkpoint and after the dog has rested.
-In this case, the weight distribution of the feed is carried out equally.
+The health and performance of the animal largely depend on the feeding regime: the time of receipt and the number of feedings, as well as the quantitative and qualitative distribution of feed during the day.
+Adult service dogs are fed twice a day, morning and evening, an hour or two before their work and an hour after it ends.
+The dog's feeding time is set depending on its work schedule.
+If the dog works only early in the morning, it is advisable to feed it the first time upon returning from work after it has previously rested, and the second time in the evening.
+Guard dogs posted at checkpoints at night are fed once in the evening two hours before deployment, and a second time in the morning, after being removed from the checkpoint and after the dog has rested.
+In this case, the weight of the feed is divided equally.

-During the mating period of dogs, breeding and lactation of bitches, animals need to be fed three to four times, young dogs at least five times a day.
-With four feeding in the summer season, the feed ration is distributed as follows: in the morning at 6 o'clock - 25 percent, in the afternoon at 12 o'clock - 20 percent, in the afternoon at 16 o'clock - 20 percent, in the evening at 19 o'clock - 35 percent of the daily ration.
+During the period of mating of dogs, whelping and lactation of bitches, animals need to be fed three to four times, young dogs at least five times a day.
+When feeding four times a day in the summer, the feed ration is distributed as follows: in the morning at 6 o'clock - 25 percent, in the afternoon at 12 o'clock - 20 percent, in the afternoon at 16 o'clock - 20 percent, in the evening at 19 o'clock - 35 percent of the daily ration.

 Feeding puppies.
-In the first two weeks of life, the only food for puppies is mother's milk.
-With a normal litter (three to six puppies) and with good milkiness of the bitch, feeding of puppies should be started from two weeks of age, with large litters (8-12 puppies) from one week of age.
-A sign of satiety in puppies is their restful sleep.
+In the first two weeks of life, the puppies' only food is mother's milk.
+With a normal litter (three to six puppies) and with good milk production from the bitch, feeding the puppies should begin at two weeks of age, with large litters (8-12 puppies) at one week of age.
+A sign that puppies are full is their quiet sleep.

-You need to feed the puppies with fresh cow's milk warmed up to 25-30 ° C. One raw chicken egg per 0.5-1 l is added to the milk.
-First, milk is fed from a regular bottle with a nipple, later the puppies are taught to drink (lap) from a shallow bowl (saucer).
-Since that time, a little white bread is added to the milk and liquid milk cereals from semolina are given, adding one fresh chicken egg for five to six puppies.
+Puppies need to be fed with fresh cow's milk, heated to 25-30 °C. Add one raw chicken egg per 0.5-1 liter to milk.
+First, milk is fed from a regular bottle with a nipple, and later the puppies are taught to drink (lap) from a small bowl (saucer).
+From this time on, a little white bread is added to the milk and liquid milk porridge made from semolina is given, adding one fresh chicken egg to it for five to six puppies.

-From the age of two weeks, it is useful to feed puppies with raw fresh meat in the form of minced meat or finely scrapped.
-In the first days, they give 15-20 g of meat, gradually increase the norm of meat: by the age of three weeks - up to 40-50 g, by one month - up to 100 g.
-The puppies should be fed meat three to four times a day, in equal portions after the mother has sucked.
+From two weeks of age, it is beneficial to feed puppies raw fresh meat in the form of minced meat or thinly scraped.
+In the first days, they give 15-20 g of meat, gradually increase the amount of meat: by three weeks of age - up to 40-50 g, by one month - up to 100 g.
+Puppies should be fed meat three to four times a day, in equal portions after suckling by the mother.

-Starting from three weeks, puppies should be given 30-50 g of rice broth and liquid semolina porridge in milk, and by one and a half months - 200-250 g per day for three to four doses.
+Starting from three weeks, puppies should be given 30-50 g of rice water and liquid semolina porridge with milk, and by one and a half months - 200-250 g per day in three to four doses.

-At three and a half weeks of age, puppies can be given meat broth followed by meatless soup (three to four times a day).
+At three and a half weeks of age, puppies can be given meat broth, and then meat soup without meat (three to four times a day).
 From one month of age - boiled finely chopped meat (twice a day, 15-25 g).
-By one and a half months, when the puppies are weaned from their mother, the number of feedings is increased to six times a day.
-It is necessary to take away the puppies gradually, within five days.
+By one month, one and a half months, when the puppies are weaned from their mother, the number of feedings is increased to six times a day.
+Puppies must be weaned gradually, over five days.
 By this time, the puppies should be accustomed to eating regular food.

-From now on, feeding puppies should be normalized in terms of energy, protein, fat, carbohydrates, minerals and vitamins.
-The diet includes complete feed: meat, fish, milk, rice, semolina, crushed oatmeal and white bread.
+From now on, feeding puppies must be rationed for energy, protein, fat, carbohydrates, minerals and vitamins.
+The diet includes complete food: meat, fish, milk, rice, semolina, crushed oatmeal and white bread.
 Vegetables, herbs and fish oil are given as vitamin feed.
-From mineral feeds to prevent rickets, bone meal, chalk and phosphoric acid calcium or calcium glycerophosphate and vitamin D are added to the feed.
-It is useful to give the liver in small portions.
-The optimal feed rates for puppies are presented in table. eight.
+From mineral feeds, to prevent rickets, bone meal, chalk and calcium phosphate or calcium glycerophosphate and vitamin D are added to the feed.
+It is useful to give liver in small portions.
+Optimal norms food for puppies is presented in table.
+8.

 Table 8.
-Approximate daily feed rates for puppies, g
+Approximate daily intake of food for puppies, g

 up to 1 1-3 3-6